Hantavirus: Cleaning Up Rodent-Infested AreasSkip to the navigation

 Use extreme caution when cleaning rodent-infested areas.
 Take the following precautions to avoid becoming infected with hantavirus.

 - Wear rubber or plastic gloves at all times while cleaning.

 - Before you start cleaning, open all doors and windows for at least 30 minutes.
 Stay out of the area until the 30 minutes is up.
 If you are in an enclosed place, you may also want to wear goggles and a respirator with a filter to avoid breathing contaminated dust.

 - Do not stir up dust by sweeping up or vacuuming up droppings, urine, or nesting materials.
-Instead, wet all areas to be cleaned with a household disinfectant, such as Lysol, or a solution of 1 cup (237 mL) bleach in 10 cups (2.4 L) of water.
+Instead, wet all areas to be cleaned with a household disinfectant, such as Lysol, or a solution of bleach and water.
+To dilute household bleach, follow the directions on the label.
 Make sure you also treat the dead rodents, their nests, and droppings.